mbs-octoml/mbs-tvm/src/relay/collage/design.md

 Note that the 'v1' prototype only supports `IRModules` with a single `"main"` whose body is in the ‘pure dataflow’ Relay subset.
 Ie only calls, tuples, tuple projections, function variables and constants are supported.

+## 'v1' to 'v2' Changes

+In comparison to the 'v1' prototype, this design:

+- Avoids the need to add any new 'Collage specific' fusion patterns and predicates.
+We want to make sure Collage can work even for out-of-tree BYOC toolchains (modulo some of the BYOC API changes we discuss below).
+- Builds on the existing support for heterogeneous `Target`s to represent the menu of available toolchains to use during search.
+In particular, we want to allow users to blend `on_device` annotations (to express preferences for which devices should execute which sub-graphs) with Collage (to find the best kernels and toolchains respecting those device preferences).
+- Uses the existing convention for `"Primitive"`, `"Composite"` and `"Compiler"` attributes on Relay `Function`s to express the assignment of sub-graph to toolchain.
+- Implements support for 3rd party libraries (eg cudnn) so as to allow an N-to-1 mapping from Relay operators to library call (this is not yet implemented in the 'v2' prototype, see below for the sketch).
+- Is implemented mostly in C++.

+However:

+- The 'v2' prototype only implements the 'op-level' dynamic-programming based search strategy from the paper.
+Though the paper reports encouraging results with the 'graph-level' evolutionary-search strategy we leave that to future work.

 ## TODO in the 'v2' prototype